 Research and Preliminary Planning

-Basics first.
-If you dont have a business background, reading a single book on non-profit management can make a world of difference.
+If you don’t have a business background, reading a single book on non-profit management can make a world of difference.
 (Most local libraries have books on the subject, and the price is right!)
 Talking with knowledgeable people, visiting other successful organizations, and attending workshops or seminars can help to give you a rounded perspective and prepare you for what lies ahead.
-As you meet and talk with others in the humane movement, youll also be developing a valuable support network of colleagues.
+As you meet and talk with others in the humane movement, you’ll also be developing a valuable support network of colleagues.

 I attend the No-Kill Conference. . .
 I consider it my sanity check, my once-a-year effort to get focused. . ., reports Jane Long of the Peoples Anti-Cruelty Association / Albuquerque Animal Rescue.
 I return home surrounded by the aura of confidence, no doubt acquired from the inspirational speakers.